janeyoung2018/NER-Twitter/NER-README.md

 ### Conclusion

-Despite the Twitter NER dataset is small and high imbalanced, the simpletransformers gives a remarkable macro-F1-score(0.60), especially with RoBERTa embedding(an optimized trained BERT).
+Despite the Twitter NER dataset is small and high imbalanced, the simpletransformers gives a remarkable macro-F1-score(0.60), especially with RoBERTa(an optimized trained BERT).
 More importantly, the model is extremely easy to set up.
 Of course, a large dataset is necessary to increase the F1-score further.